-The decreasing cost of DNA sequencing [1] has rendered a massive increase in the amount of high-dimensional personalized “–omic” data being generated [2].
-Many large consortia, like GTex [3], ENCODE [4], 1000 Genomes [5], and TCGA [6], are generating large amount of omics datasets.
-Coupled with the generated data, the sophisticated analysis methods are being developed to discover correlations between the molecular signatures and phenotypes, which can contain sensitive information about individuals like disease status.
-It is therefore necessary for the sharing mechanisms for these datasets to keep up with the analysis methods so as to control the leakage of the predictable sensitive information in each study.
+The decreasing cost of DNA sequencing [1] has rendered a massive increase in the amount of high-dimensional personalized biomedical data being generated [2].
+Many large consortia, like GTex [3], ENCODE [4], 1000 Genomes [5], and TCGA [6], are generating large amount of personalized biomedical datasets.
+Coupled with the generated data, sophisticated analysis methods are being developed to discover correlations between the genotypes and phenotypes, some of which can contain sensitive information like disease status.
+For example, the phenotype-to-genotype correlations can be utilized by an adversary in two different ways: First he can estimate a sensitive phenotype for an individual, whose genotype information is available.
+Secondly, the adversary can predict the genotype of an individual, whose phenotype information is available.
+As the genotype is a unique identifier for an individual, the individual’s sensitive phenotype can be revealed as a consequence.
+Even when the strength of each phenotype-to-genotype correlation is not significantly high, the availability of millions of phenotype-to-genotype correlations to the adversary increases the risk of leakage of sensitive information.
+It is therefore necessary for the data sharing mechanisms for these datasets to account for the types and extent of the genotype-to-phenotype correlations so that the leakage of sensitive information in public datasets can be controlled.

 Several previous studies have demonstrated the possibility of leakage of sensitive information under specific scenarios by exploiting statistical and genomic attributes of the generated datasets.
 A review of breaches of genomic privacy can be found [7].
 In [8], authors propose a novel statistical analysis methodology for testing whether an individual is in a pool of samples, where only the allele frequencies are known.
 In [9], the authors identify the identities of several male participants of 1000 Genomes [5] project by exploiting the fact that the short tandem repeats on Y chromosome can be used as an individual identifying biomarker.
-In [10], the authors demonstrate that one can build a model for predicting genotypes for eQTLs using gene expression levels and use the model to identify individuals with high accuracy.